-Even though Betterment Everyday is not a bank, our cash management suite also makes money through net interest margin and interchange fees.
+Even though Betterment is not a bank, our cash management products also make money through net interest margin and interchange fees.
 However, this does not mean that there are additional account fees for users.

 Cash Reserve has no fees on your balance.

 Cash Reserve is our high-yield cash account and has no fees on your balance.

 Betterment receives payments from Cash Reserve program banks, which Betterment expects will result in annualized revenue of more than 0% but less than 0.25% of the average, aggregate balance of the daily program deposits at program banks.

 The APY figure in Betterment’s advertisements and the rate displayed in your Betterment account already take into account the compensation received by Betterment LLC from program banks.
 The rates you see are the rates you will receive.

-Cash Reserve is provided by Betterment LLC, which is not a bank, and cash transfers to program banks are facilitated by Betterment Securities.
+Cash Reserve available to clients of Betterment LLC, which is not a bank, and cash transfers to program banks are facilitated by Betterment Securities.

 Checking has no monthly maintenance fees.